 What Not to Do During a Custody Battle

-Arguably, the most contentious family law cases involve custody disputes.
-Parents involved in custody battles are often so consumed with their bitterness and anger toward the other parent that they fail to realize the negative effects their litigious actions have on their children.
+Arguably, the most contentious family law cases involve child custody and visitation.
+Parents involved in custody battles are often so consumed with bitterness and anger toward the other parent that they fail to realize the negative effects their litigious actions have on their children.

 Under California law, custody agreements must be in the children’s “best interest.”
 Unfortunately, parties often view the best interest standard as a legal competition on which parent can show how many of the Family Code § 3011 factors are in their favor.
 This “game-playing” is not in the best interest of the children and only creates animosity and tension between the parties which, contrary to what parents believe, children can recognize and understand.

 During a custody battle, parents should be cognizant of their children’s actual best interest by refraining from engaging in the following behavior and attempting to settle custody issues without costly and emotional litigation.

 Do Not Let Your Emotions Fuel Your Litigation Strategy

 During a custody battle, the parties’ negative emotions toward each other often serve as a catalyst to fuel contentious and aggressive litigation tactics in retaliation toward the other party.
 Consequently, this behavior affects the children’s mental and emotional well-being more than it negatively affects the other party.

 It is important for any parent going through a custody battle to separate their emotions from the relationship break-up.
 In doing so, parents will find that they are able to focus on the children and find a common ground to resolve any issues that might arise.